GW-modelling-Spring2022/Course-Materials22/Assignments/HW3_BoxModel_FloPy/The_Challenge.md

        - Explain why the values are not constant along the boundary (relate to the definition of a Type I boundary).
        - Explain why the flow distributions are the same for the left and right boundaries.

-2. Add a plot of the left-to-right flow along a line that passes through the center of the inclusion.
+2. Add a plot of the left-to-right flow along a vertical line that passes through the center of the inclusion.
 What can you learn from comparing this distribution to that seen on the boundaries?

 3. Calculate the total flow into (and out of) the domain.
 Use this to calculate the Keq of the heterogeneous system with the K values as given in the starter code.